jussihi/playd/README.md

 # playd

-playd is a simple MOD player (currently supports only S3M file format) inspired by cool demo scene things (Future Crew), MilkyTracker videos on youtube and bisqwit's work.
+playd is a simple MOD player (currently supports only S3M file format) inspired by cool demo scene things (Future Crew), ScreamTracker videos on youtube and bisqwit's work.
 I also always liked the 8-bit "music".

 Its audio interface is based on ALSA, so you should be using Linux.
 I might also make a future update with Windows support.